noelkonagai/IDD-Fa19-Lab2/README.md

 ## Part D. Make your Arduino sing!

 **a.
 How would you change the code to make the song play twice as fast?**

+I changed the following bit of the code, where I doubled the numbers to play the song twice as fast.

+'''Java
+int noteDurations[] = {
+  8, 16, 16, 8, 8, 8, 8, 8
+};
+'''

 **b.
 What song is playing?**
+Star Wars

 ## Part E. Make your own timer